-Released as part of the 'March madness' hardware week preceding Apple's 25 March services press event, the iPad mini (2019) has much to recommend it - and in fact, the new mini has a great claim to be the best-value iPad currently on the market.
-But regular readers will know by now that Apple fans are never satisfied.
+Released as part of the 'March madness' hardware week preceding Apple's 25 March services press event, the iPad mini (2019) has much to recommend it - and in fact, the mini has a great claim to be the best-value iPad currently on the market.
+But Apple fans are never satisfied.

 This is why we're already wondering about the follow-up.
 When will Apple release the next iPad mini, and what design changes, new features and tech specs can we expect?
-Almost as importantly, how much will the iPad mini 2020 cost?
+Almost as importantly, how much will the iPad mini for 2020 cost?

 - iPad mini: October 2012

 - iPad mini 4: September 2015

 See that massive gap between the fourth and fifth generations?
 That's what makes it hard to guess Apple's next step.
 Four autumns in a row saw iPad mini releases, then we had to wait three and a half years.